Qiskit/samplomatic/docs/guides/transpiler.rst

 Prepare your circuit for noise injection
 ----------------------------------------

-The ``inject_noise_targets`` allows specifying what boxes should receive an ``InjectNoise`` annotation.
-As an example, the following snippet generates a circuit where the two-qubit gates boxes own an ``InjectNoise`` annotation but the measurement boxes do not.
+The ``inject_noise_targets`` allows specifying what boxes should receive an :class:`.~InjectNoise` annotation.
+As an example, the following snippet generates a circuit where the two-qubit gates boxes own an :class:`.~InjectNoise` annotation but the measurement boxes do not.

 .. plot::